WebAssembly/design/BinaryEncoding.md

 is the normal encoding of the expression followed by the `end` opcode as a delimiter.

+Note that `get_global` in an initializer expression can only refer to immutable imported globals and all uses of `init_expr` can only appear after the Imports section.

 # Definitions

 ### Post-order encoding